 What types of beans work well in this soup?

 Using different types of chillies, especially a combination of fresh and dried ( often ground), is a hallmark of Mexican cooking.
 The combination of chillies adds flavor and heat, which always makes it easier to create a flavorful recipe without using loads of oil.
 Traditionally, this soup uses Ancho chillies, but I have replaced that with ground chipotle chilli peppers as it is easily available in my local grocery store (remember easy over rigid).
-Another great replacement is chipotle peppers in Adobo sauce.
-This pre-prepared concoction lends heat with other complex flavors, but is high in fat and sodium–use sparingly, especially if avoiding sodium and fat.
 You can totally replace the ground chipotle pepper with red chilli power.

 This Mexican Tortilla soup with beans combines fresh chilli peppers and dried chillies.
 Fresh chillies bring their own personality to the total flavor profile and are indispensable.
 You can use jalapeño or Serrano peppers.
 The latter tends to have more heat.
 If both of these are not available, green chillies will do just fine.
 Regardless of the variety you use, always deseed green chillies/peppers.